-Above: IWO JIMA, February 23, 1945: Marines from 2nd Battalion, 28th Marine Regiment, raise the flag atop Mount Suribachi, in a photograph that became a lasting symbol of the war in the Pacific.
-The marines from Easy Company, 2/28, raised a small flag when they took Suribachi earlier that day, but the battalion commander ordered a larger flag erected.
-When AP photographer Joe Rosenthal photographed the second flag-raising, at least two MIS Nisei were among the other U.S. troops near the summit.
-More than 50 MIS Nisei served with the marines on Iwo Jima.
-Many deployed from the Joint Intelligence Center, Pacific Ocean Area (JICPOA) in Hawaii.
-Until late in the war, MIS Nisei assigned to JICPOA worked at an annex in a former furniture store on Kapiolani Boulevard.
-The Navy and Marine Corps needed their services, but didn’t want Japanese Americans in Pearl Harbor.
-(National Archives photo)
+Above: IWO JIMA, February 23, 1945: The flag-raising atop Mount Suribachi became the symbol of the war in the Pacific.
+The marines from Easy Company, 28th Marine Regiment, raised a small flag when they took Suribachi earlier that day, but the battalion commander ordered a larger one erected.
+When AP photographer Joe Rosenthal shot the second flag-raising, at least two MIS nisei were among the U.S. troops near the summit.
+They were among more than 50 MIS nisei who served with the marines on Iwo Jima.
+Many deployed from the Joint Intelligence Center, Pacific Ocean Area (JICPOA) in Hawaiʻi.
+Until late in the war, MIS nisei assigned to JICPOA worked at an annex in a former furniture store on Kapiʻolani Boulevard.
+The Navy and Marine Corps needed their skills, but didn’t allow Japanese Americans in Pearl Harbor.
+National Archives photo.

 As 1945 dawned, the Allies were on offense everywhere against Imperial Japan.
 MacArthur’s forces were mopping up in the Philippines.
 Long-range U.S. bombers were pounding Japan from bases in the Marianas.